 2. Topkapi Palace

-Topkapi palace is another magnificent palace built in the 15th century by Mehmet the conqueror where Ottomans first ruled.
+Topkapi Palace is another magnificent palace built in the 15th century by Mehmet the Conqueror, and it is where Ottomans first ruled.

 It is an Islamic art offering vast and complex art with affluent enclosures banded by complex hand-painted tilework.
-And with a maze of lavish rooms with boundaries of walls ad towers.
-Apart from this, there are so many things to do in Istanbul.
+And with a maze of lavish rooms with boundaries of walls and towers.

-Moving onto another popular attraction is the Harem complex where the sultan lived with their mistresses and children.
-And the second court offers you so many rooms, kitchens, and the lavish interiors of the council chamber.
-And the third court has all the sultan’s private rooms in the palace.
+Another popular attraction is the Harem complex, where the sultan lived with their mistresses and children.
+The second court offers you so many rooms, kitchens, and the lavish interiors of the council chamber.
+The third court had all the sultans’ private rooms in the palace.

-But the interesting thing is the third court has the imperial treasury.
-And also offers a vast collection of Prophet Muhammad antiques in the safe-kept sacred room.
+But the exciting thing is the third court has the imperial treasury.
+It also offers a vast collection of Prophet Muhammad antiques in the safe-kept sacred room.

 3. Blue Mosque

-Sultan Ahmet I’s gifted this breathtaking architectural gift to the capital.
-You know why this magnificent mosque is blue because of its splendid blue color.
+Sultan Ahmet, I’s gifted this breathtaking architectural gift to the capital.
+You know why this magnificent mosque is blue because of its splendid blue colour.

-This one of its kind mosque was built between 1609-1616, but it caused a lot of disturbance among the Muslims.
-Because it has six minarets same as the Great Mosque of Mecca later Mecca added a seventh minaret to pacify.
+Blue Mosque is a one-of-a-kind mosque that was built between 1609 and 1616, but it caused a lot of disturbance among the Muslims.
+Because it has six minarets, the same as the Great Mosque of Mecca, later Mecca added a seventh minaret to pacify.

-It was originally known as Sultan Ahmed mosque and the interior is decorated with many Iznik tiles.
-And this color effect in the overall space of the mosque offers excellent ottoman architecture.
+It was initially known as Sultan Ahmed mosque, and the interior is decorated with many Iznik tiles.
+This colour effect in the overall space of the mosque offers excellent Ottoman architecture.

-Have a visit to the beautiful gardens between the two big Blue Mosques and Hagia Sophia to get the marvelous views.
-And with the glory to visit Istanbul.
+Visit the beautiful gardens between the two big Blue Mosques and Hagia Sophia for marvellous views.
+And with the glory of visiting Istanbul.
 Join the evening prayer to mesmerize with the godly feels around.

-You can go to a local nearby located Arasta Bazaar where you can buy local handicrafts with high-quality designs.
-No mood for shopping then shops in the Great Palace Mosaic Museum between the Arasta bazaar and the mosque.
+You can buy local handicrafts with high-quality designs at a local shop in Arasta Bazaar.
+If you are not in the mood for shopping, shop in the Great Palace Mosaic Museum between the Arasta bazaar and the mosque.

 4. Basilica Cistern

-Istanbul has Basilica Cistern as the most unexpected and most-visited tourist attraction and one of the best things to do in Istanbul.
-Byzantine emperors used to technique to store the water in a palace-like underground place with 336 columns and 12 rows and supplying water.
+Istanbul has Basilica Cistern as the most unexpected and most-visited tourist attraction.
+Byzantine emperors used the technique to store the water in a palace-like underground place with 336 columns and 12 rows supplying water.

-It was started construction by Constantine the Great but Emperor Justinian took the completion process into his hands and completed it in the sixth century.
+Construction was started by Constantine the Great, but Emperor Justinian took the completion process into his hands and completed it in the sixth century.

-For the construction of Basilica Cistern many columns used were used and repurposed from classic structures and had decorative carvings.
-Medusa stones are used for building columns with Medusa head carvings.
-And the northwest corners are incredibly lit, and steady waves around you and the best place to visit.
+For the construction of the Basilica Cistern, many columns were used and repurposed from classic structures and had decorative carvings.
+Medusa stones are used to build columns with Medusa head carvings.
+The northwest corners are incredibly lit, with steady waves around you.
+It is the best place to visit.

 5. Hippodrome

-Hippodrome was built by Septimius Severus in CE 203, then it was completed by Constantine the Great in CE 330.
-It hosted many chariot races, marvelous games, fictional conflicts, and dramas so were considered the epicenter of Byzantine public life.
+Septimius Severus built the Hippodrome in CE 203.
+Then, it was completed by Constantine the Great in CE 330.
+It hosted many chariot races, marvellous games, fictional conflicts, and dramas and was considered the epicentre of Byzantine public life.

-It is counted as the best things to do in Istanbul, because of the stones, and gallery walls.
-A Meydan you can catch many glimpses of several monuments.
+It is counted as the best thing to do in Istanbul because of the stones and gallery walls.
+At Meydan, you can catch many glimpses of several monuments.
 You will find a fountain on the northwest side built in 1898 by the Ottoman Sultan with German Emperor William II.

-If you will head toward the southwest you will notice three ancient antiques:
+If you head toward the southwest, you will notice three ancient antiques: A 20-meter-high Egyptian obelisk, Constantine’s Serpent Column and a Stone obelisk.

 6. Istanbul Archaeology Museum

-Istanbul archaeology museum is just a walk away from Topkapi palace.
-It offers a plethora of artifacts describing turkey, middle east showing the region’s rich history.
+Istanbul Archaeology Museum is just a walk away from Topkapi Palace.
+It offers a plethora of artifacts describing Turkey and the Middle East, showing the region’s rich history.

-The archaeology museum has a variety of statuary and tombs.
-And it is also well-known for the sarcophaguses founded during the Ottoman empire and architect Osman Hamdi Bey in Sidon, Lebanon.
-Istanbul is shown through the exhibit rooms which helps to get a vast history of the best things to do in Istanbul.
+The archaeology museum has a variety of sculptures and tombs.
+It is also well-known for the sarcophaguses founded during the Ottoman Empire and architect Osman Hamdi Bey in Sidon, Lebanon.
+Istanbul is shown through the exhibit rooms, which helps to get a vast history of Istanbul.

 7. Grand Bazaar

-After enjoying some fun things to do in Istanbul now it’s time for shopping and that’s too at Grand Bazaar!
-It is just exciting as other museums and historic sites.
+After enjoying some fun things to do, it’s time to go shopping at Grand Bazaar!
+It is just as exciting as other museums and historic sites.

 Grand Bazaar is a massive market and exactly the world’s first shopping mall.
-Because it occupies an entire city place covered with thick walls between the Nuruosmanye and Beyazt Mosques.
-And this Bezayt mosque covers the site of Theodosius I’s Forum and is similar to that of Hagia Sophia’s architecture.
+Because it occupies an entire city covered with thick walls between the Nuruosmanye and Beyazt Mosques, this Bezayt mosque covers the site of Theodosius I’s Forum.

-You have varied options of 11 gates to enter the Grand Bazaar.
+You have a variety of 11 gates to enter the Grand Bazaar.
 The Burned Column is located near the bazaar’s Divanyolu Caddesi entrance.
-It has a labyrinth of vaulted-ceiling lanes studded with stalls.
+It has a labyrinth of vaulted ceiling lanes studded with stalls.

 It has every Turkish souvenir and handicrafts to get as a memory of a visit.
-And the best thing is The Blue Mosque, Hagia Sofia, and Topkapi Palace is all within a walking distance of the Grand Bazaar.
+The best thing is that the Blue Mosque, Hagia Sofia, and Topkapi Palace are all within walking distance of the Grand Bazaar.

 You would see different trades spread out at the stalls with specific sections.
-Constantine the Great built this porphyry column of a 40 metre high stump in his forum.
-Because of his continued participation in so many monument constructions housed a bronze statue of Constantine until 1105.
+Constantine the Great built this porphyry column of a 40-metre-high stump in his forum.
+Because of his continued participation in so many monument constructions, he housed a bronze statue of Constantine until 1105.

 8. Suleyman Mosque

-Süleymaniye Mosque is now where you should pay a visit to Istanbul’s well-known landmarks and among the best things to do in Istanbul.
+Süleymaniye Mosque is now where you should visit Istanbul’s well-known landmarks.
 It is situated on the hill above Sultanahmet district and has honed the badge of the beautiful mosque.

-It was honored for Tukey’s popular Ottoman-era monuments.
+It was honoured for Tukey’s famous Ottoman-era monuments.
 And was gifted by the famed Ottoman architect to Sultan Süleyman I. And if you look at the interiors of the Süleymaniye Mosque, the 53-meter-high dome has so many proportions and designs to notice.

-And the garden area is the most serene place of the Ottoman-era cemetery with the tombs of Sultan Süleyman and his wife, Haseki Hürrem Sultan.
+The garden area is the most serene place of the Ottoman-era cemetery, with the tombs of Sultan Süleyman and his wife, Haseki Hürrem Sultan.
 Visit süleymaniye mosque when you visit Istanbul, turkey.

 9. Spice Bazaar

-Spice Bazaar is the best things to do in Istanbul and the most popular attraction among tourists.
+Spice Bazaar is the best thing to do in Istanbul and the most popular tourist attraction.
 But find yourself lucky if you don’t get to a crowded place or the large hoards of people would be stepping on you.
-It is among the most popular spice markets worldwide so, enjoy the strong fragrances of spices.
+It is among the most popular spice markets worldwide, so enjoy the intense fragrances of spices.

-You can visit the spice market from the main entrance of Yeni Cami ( New Mosque) inaugurated in 1663.
+You can visit the spice market from the main entrance of Yeni Cami ( New Mosque), which was inaugurated in 1663.

 10. Dolmabahçe Palace

-Next, we move on to the lavish and larger-than-life Dolmabahçe palace built by the Ottoman empire in the 19th century, and a lot of European influence can be seen through the architecture.
-Sultan Abdülmecid I replace Topkapi palace with it for Sultan’s primary residence.
+Next, we move on to the lavish and larger-than-life Dolmabahçe palace built by the Ottoman Empire in the 19th century, and a lot of European influence can be seen through the architecture.
+Sultan Abdülmecid I replace Topkapi Palace with it for the Sultan’s primary residence.

-Dolmabahçe palace was used as a residence for officials during the establishment time of the Turkish Republic, and later Atatürk died in 1938.
+Dolmabahçe palace was used as a residence for officials during the establishment of the Turkish Republic, and later, Atatürk died in 1938.

 11. Chora Church

-You know Chora means “country” in Greek is the adorable Church of St. Saviour of Chora.
+Chora means “country” in Greek, and it is the adorable Church of St. Saviour of Chora.
 It is located on the outskirts of the city walls of old Constantinople.
-Counted among one the best museums and one of the places must things to do in Istanbul Turkey.
+It is among the best museums and is one of the must-do things in Istanbul, Turkey.

-The brilliant Church had gone through many refurbishments from the 11th to 14th Centuries.
-Chora Church was built in the fifth century, and the current standing marvel is the sixth reconstruction after being destroyed in the ninth century.
+The brilliant Church underwent many refurbishments from the 11th to 14th Centuries.
+Chora Church was originally built in the fifth century, but the current structure is the result of several reconstructions, with the most recent one taking place from the 11th to 14th centuries.

 12. Museum of Turkish and Islamic Arts